An introduction to Reshetnyak's theory of subharmonic distances: Subharmonic functions

 where $h(z)=\frac{1}{2\pi} \int_{\partial M} u\frac{\partial \ln|z- \cdot|}{\partial \nu}-\ln|z-\cdot| \frac{\partial u }{\partial \nu}$ is harmonic over $M$.
 It follows that $u$ is $\delta$-subharmonic.} \end{remark}

-\begin{remark}[Regularity] {\rm Concave functions on an open subset are characterized by the fact that their Hessian in the sense of distribution is non-positive \cite{schwartz}, \cite{dudley2}, \cite{dudley1}.
-Hence, they are almost superharmonic, and by continuity, they are subharmonic.
+\begin{remark}[Regularity] {\rm Convex functions on an open subset are characterized by the fact that their Hessian in the sense of distribution is non-negative \cite{schwartz}, \cite{dudley2}, \cite{dudley1}.
+Hence, they are almost subharmonic, and by continuity, Szpilrajn Lemma~\ref{lem almost cont} says that they are subharmonic.
 It follows that any \dc function is $\delta$-subharmonic.
 This implies that $C^{1,1}$ functions, i.e., functions with locally Lipschitz first derivatives, are $\delta$-subharmonic, as well as for example piecewise affine functions, see \cite{alexdc}.
 (This is also proved in \cite{arsove}.)
 As from Remark~\ref{rem:W1p}, we know that a subharmonic function is locally in the Sobolev space $W^{1,p}$ for $p\in [1,2)$, loosely speaking we have:

 }\end{remark}

 \begin{remark}[DC functions] {\rm The $\delta$-convex functions (or DC functions) form a class of functions that has some importance in metric geometry, in the wake of the Leningrad Geometric School, and manly after \cite{perelman}.
 See also \cite{alexdc}, or more recently \cite{ABDC}, \cite{PRZ}. }\end{remark}